Fix BOOTMGR is Missing Error

 2. Normal boot sequence

-The rest of this article refers to Windows 7, but all information below applies to Windows Vista and Windows 8 as well.
+The rest of this article refers to Windows 7, but all information below applies to Windows Vista as well.
+(Windows 10 and Windows 8/8.1 do not emit this error, in the similar circumstances they emit different error message: "An operating system wasn't found".)

 Normally Windows 7 boots as shown below: